Inseparable maps on $W_n$-valued local cohomology groups of non-taut rational double point singularities and the height of K3 surfaces: Height of K3 surfaces and gap of morphisms between RDP K3 surfaces

 \begin{cor} Suppose an RDP K3 surface $X$ in characteristic $p$ admits an action of $\mu_p$ or $\alpha_p$ whose quotient is an RDP K3 surface.
 Then $\height(X) \leq 6,3,2,1$ for $p = 2,3,5,7$ respectively, and every such positive integer is realizable. \end{cor}

 Furthermore we have the following criterion.

 \begin{cor} Suppose $X$ is an RDP K3 surface in characteristic $p$ with a nontrivial $G$-action, $G \in \set{\mu_p, \alpha_p}$.
-Then $X/G$ is an RDP K3 surface if and only if $\height(X) < \infty$, and $X/G$ is either an RDP Enriques surface or a rational surface if and only if $\height(X) = \infty$. \end{cor} \begin{proof} It is known (\cite{Matsumoto:k3alphap}*{Proposition 4.1}) that the quotient is either an RDP K3 surface, an RDP Enriques surface, or a rational surface.
+Then, \begin{itemize} \item $\height(X) < \infty$ if and only if $X/G$ is an RDP K3 surface. \item $\height(X) = \infty$ if and only if $X/G$ is either an RDP Enriques surface or a rational surface. \end{itemize} \end{cor} \begin{proof} It is known (\cite{Matsumoto:k3alphap}*{Proposition 4.1}) that the quotient is either an RDP K3 surface, an RDP Enriques surface, or a rational surface.

 We saw in Theorem \ref{thm:quotient} that if $X/G$ is an RDP K3 surface then $X$ is of finite height.

 If $X/G$ is a rational surface or an RDP Enriques surface, then $\Het^2(X/G, \bQ_l)$ is generated by algebraic cycles, hence so is $\Het^2(X, \bQ_l)$, hence $X$ is supersingular. \end{proof}